 What should you pack for yourself?
 Birthing outfit and bathrobe is always a great idea.
-I packed this stunning nightie with a drawstring and grey polka dot rope from Baby Be Mine.
-It’s super soft material which is a must for me and light weight.
+I packed this stunning nightie with a drawstring and grey polka dot rope from Me Mamma B. It’s super soft material which is a must for me and light weight.
 I am not a huge fan of big layers so I love this thinner rope for me both for birth and after.
 Make sure they are comfortable and not too tight or form fitted.
 You want to be as cozy as possible having your baby.
 Most the time, not to burst bubbles you will be giving birth in the top you had on going into the hospital if you don’t have time to change or you will be naked.
 It just happens depending on your situation.
 I gave birth fast to both my kids and there was no time to put anything else on but drape a blanket over me.

 I just need to focus on these awesome “Ready, Set, Push” socks.
 I just couldn’t resist these and I am not a big slipper fan but with grippies on the bottom and thick soft cotton they will be my hospital slippers.
 They come in other colors too!

 Don’t forget your coming home outfit.
 Some like to match baby.
 I opt for this beautiful Jojo Maman and Bebe blue and white, stripe, blouse in honor of baby boy with grey maternity leggings.
 Yes, maternity leggings.
 That bump will still be there when you come home for most of us.
 I have loved their maternity clothes so much this pregnancy.
 You can see my maternity shopping haul here for more inspiration.